Getting Started

 On the Collections page, you can view the status of all metrics in the collection and triage-related issues.
 We recommend setting notifications, via either Slack or email on a collection.

-4. Triage issues
+4. Triage and Resolve Issues

 When Bigeye metrics detect values outside of the expected threshold, an Issue is created.
 Issues help your team triage and resolve data quality problems.
+Related Issues are combined together into Incidents so they can be managed in bulk.

 If you have notifications configured on a metric, or any collection that metric is a part of, you will receive a notification when an Issue is created with a link.
 Alternatively, you can triage all issues from the Collections page, any catalog page, or the Issues tab in the Bigeye app, depending on what data is relevant to you.